agateblue/lifter/README.rst

 exclude
 +++++++

 This method is the exact opposite of `filter`.
-Use it if you want to retrieve objects that do not match a set of criterias.
+Use it if you want to retrieve objects that do not match a set of criteria.
 Example:

 .. code-block:: python